 A scoliosis diagnosis can be scary, especially when doctors start talking about back braces and spinal fusion surgery.
 The good news is that informed parents are far more likely to achieve a positive outcome for their children.

-It all starts with understanding what scoliosis is — and what it isn’t.
-Scoliosis is a complex neuromuscular condition that causes the spine to curve.
-Although most people think of the curve itself as the problem, it’s actually just the symptom of a deeper defect: a neuro-hormonal imbalance that prevents the brain from detecting and correcting the spine’s abnormal posture.
+It all starts with understanding what scoliosis in children is — and what it isn’t.
+Scoliosis is a complex condition that causes the spine to curve.
+Although most people think of the curve itself as the problem, it’s just the symptom of a deeper defect: genetic deficiencies that prevent the brain from detecting and correcting the spine’s abnormal posture during growth spurts.

-While scoliosis isn’t common, it’s not as rare as you might think.
+While child scoliosis isn’t common, it’s not as rare as you might think.
 Around 3-5% percent of kids develop some degree of scoliosis during their teenage years.
-The vast majority of the time, it’s mild and only requires scoliosis specific exercise treatment.
-About 10 percent of the time, the curves progress enough to require surgical intervention.
+The vast majority of the time, it’s mild and only requires scoliosis-specific exercise treatment—about 10 percent of the time, the curves progress enough to require surgical intervention.

 - Infantile: ages 0 to 3